drauschenbach/stuart-redis/doc/rdd.md

 Stuart-Redis provides a `RedisContext` class that extends Stuart's default Spark context class with functions specific to reading and writing RDDs with Redis.

-An export function that must be called, which rewrites the inheritance of a given Spark context so that it will now inherit from `RedisContext` and gain the new functions.
+An export function must be called, which rewrites the inheritance of a given Spark context so that it will now inherit from `RedisContext` and gain the new functions.

 ```lua
 local stuart = require 'stuart'